Ast3roidPotato/p3padPKM/2022-2023 Sophomore/MA276 Intro To Proofs/Textbook Notes/Ch1.md

 2. When reading the proof of Theorem 1.4.7, why is the conclusion $(A\cup B)\backslash B = A$ incorrect?
 What is imprecise about this reasoning?

+The reasoning is imprecise because at first glance, that might read: Add the elements of B to A, then remove the elements of B. Which seems like A + B - B, which should equal A. But, since a union isn't quite the same thing as add, the reasoning ignores the case where A already as at least one element that B has.
+If A and B have any overlapping elements, the result of $(A\cup B)\backslash B = A$ will be the set A, without any elements that were in B.  Therefore, the statement $(A\cup B)\backslash B = A$ is incorrect.

 3. What was your muddiest point?
 Do you have any unanswered questions?

+As shown by the last HWK, I need more practice

 # Ch1: Deductive Reasoning and Logical Connectives